fairTrafficStopsTexas/methods_data/README.md

-# methods_data
-Scripts and data used for analysis and preliminary visualizations
+## Scripts and data used for analysis and preliminary visualizations